 Melbourne, Australia – Free PDF Travel Guide Book

-Melbourne is the second largest city in Australia and the capital city of Victoria state.
+Melbourne is the second-largest city in Australia and the capital city of Victoria state.
 The city is spread across nearly 10,000 square kilometers and is the second most populous in the country.
 It is situated on the big natural Port Philip bay and continues into the Macedon and Dandenong mountain hinterlands, the Yarra Valley, and the Mornington Peninsula.
-The city is divided into Central Melbourne which consists of the docklands/city center, St Kilda, Southbank, Inner North, South Melbourne, Inner West, Inner East, and Stonnington and Metropolitan Melbourne which consists of western, northern, eastern, and south-eastern suburbs.
+The city is divided into Central Melbourne which consists of the docklands/city center, St Kilda, Southbank, Inner North, South Melbourne, Inner West, Inner East, and Stonnington, and Metropolitan Melbourne which consists of western, northern, eastern, and south-eastern suburbs.
 The residents of the city are referred to as Melburnians.

 Melbourne is known as the cultural capital of Australia.
 It is where Australian rules football, Australian impressionism, Australian contemporary dance, and the Australian film and television industries originated.
-The city is laced with Victorian era buildings, many museums, shopping, theatres, galleries, and big gardens and parks.
-The oldest and biggest cultural institutions of Australia like the National Gallery of Victoria, the Melbourne Cricket Ground, the Royal Exhibition Building listed as UNESCO World Heritage site, and the State Library of Victoria are situated in Melbourne.
-The city has also been awarded recognition as a UNESCO ‘City of Literature’ and a key centre for street music, art, and theatre.
+The city is laced with Victorian-era buildings, many museums, shopping, theatres, galleries, and big gardens and parks.
+The oldest and biggest cultural institutions of Australia like the National Gallery of Victoria, the Melbourne Cricket Ground, the Royal Exhibition Building listed as a UNESCO World Heritage site, and the State Library of Victoria are situated in Melbourne.
+The city has also been awarded recognition as a UNESCO ‘City of Literature’ and a key center for street music, art, and theatre.

 The areas around Melbourne are full of natural places and national parks and thus the ideal base for wildlife sighting.
 These surroundings are home to some exotic creatures like koalas, wallabies, kangaroos, wombats, kookaburras, and cockatoos.
 There are also a lot of great bird-watching areas like the Western Treatment Plant in the suburbs, the Royal Botanic Gardens, Serendip Sanctuary, the You Yangs, Bunyip State Park, Banyule Flats Reserve, and the Dandenong Ranges.
 Other great tourist attractions include the penguin parade at Phillip Island, the Grampians National Park, East Gippsland, and The Great Ocean Road.
 A lot of tourists also come to Melbourne to check out the varied locations where the television soap opera ‘Neighbors’ was shot.

 The climate in the city is typically dry and warm.
-It is over 30 degrees during the day in summers.
+It is over 30 degrees during the day in the summers.
 It may get a little cooler in Spring and Autumn.
 Winters in Melbourne are generally cool at around 15 degrees.